notgiven688/jitterphysics/README.md

 **Platforms & Frameworks**
- - Every platform which supports .NET/Mono
+ - Every platform which supports .NET, Mono or Xamarin
  - Works with the Mono framework on Linux/Mac without any recompilation
- - Also supports the XBox360 and the WindowsPhone _(up to v0.1.7)_
+ - Also supports the Xbox360 and Windows Phone _(up to v0.1.7)_
  - No dependencies.
-Every 3D engine/framework is supported: OpenTK, SlimDX, SharpDX, XNA, IrrlichtEngine
+Every 3D engine/framework is supported: OpenTK, SlimDX, SharpDX, XNA, IrrlichtEngine, Urho3D

 **Overall Design**
  - Written in pure C# with a clean and object orientated API